conda-forge/conda-forge.github.io/src/testing.rst

       imports:
         - package_name

-Note that that ``package_name`` is the name that is imported by python, not necessarily the name of the conda package (they are sometimes different).
+Note that ``package_name`` is the name imported by python;
+not necessarily the name of the conda package (they are sometimes different).

 Testing for an import will catch the bulk of the packaging errors, generally including presence of dependencies.
-However, it does not assure that the package works correctly -- particularly if it works correctly with the versions of dependencies used.
-So it is good to run some other test of the code itself if possible.
+However, it does not assure that the package works correctly.
+In particular, it doesn't test if if it works correctly with the versions of dependencies used.

+It is good to run some other tests of the code itself (the test suite) if possible.

 Running Unit Tests
 ..................